PERFORMANCE INTERCONNECT

 Good-bye wedgelocks, HELLO HEATBIND!

-HEATBIND™ achieves a higher area of thermal interface with a single junction between the monoblock frame and the solid retainer thereby reducing the thermal resistance of the system making it superior in performance to wedgelocks, ICE-LOKs or any other open or patented retainer technology.
+HEATBIND™ achieves a higher area of thermal interface with a single junction between the monoblock frame and the solid retainer thereby reducing the thermal resistance of the system making it superior in performance to any other open or patented retainer technology.

-The driving screw, has dual action onto the HEATBIND™ solid retainer: it pushes the retainer to lock and it pulls the retainer to unlock.
-Wedgelocks do not feature the push-pull action and consequently tend to remain wedged in the locked state even if the locking screw is loosen.
+The driving screw, has dual action onto the HEATBIND™ solid retainer: it pushes the retainer to lock the module into the chassis slot and it pulls the retainer to unlock the module from the chassis slot.
+Most wedgelocks do not feature the push-pull action and consequently tend to remain wedged in the locked state even if the locking screw is loosened.

-We welcome any inquiry and we are glad to adapt HEATBIND™ to any card top frame or bottom frame configuration in both 3U and 6U designs.
+We welcome any inquiry and we are glad to adapt HEATBIND™ to any card configuration.
+Samples are available for testing.

 Vibration and Shock